 - To personalize your interaction with SC, such as to send you targeted content and communications, to send you requests to participate in events in your area, and to customize email content based on your interests.

-- To communicate with you by email, postal mail, telephone, and/or mobile devices about information, programs, products or services that may be of interest to you either from us or service providers or affiliates.
+- To communicate with you by email, postal mail, telephone, fax, and/or mobile devices about information, programs, products or services that may be of interest to you either from us or from our service providers or affiliates.

 - To send administrative information to you.

-- To allow you to participate in contests, sweepstakes and similar promotions and to administer these activities, some of which have additional rules about how we can use and disclose your PI Information.
+- To allow you to participate in contests, sweepstakes and similar promotions and so we can administer these activities.

-- To help social sharing such as through the Freemason Network or SR Chirp.
+- To help social sharing through social media, such as through the Freemason Network or SR Chirp, Instagram, Twitter or Facebook.

 - For internal purposes, such as data analysis, audits, fraud monitoring and prevention, enhancing or modifying the SC Websites, identifying usage trends, assessing the success of marketing campaigns, and expanding our activities.